 Assuming your Friends and Family contact list is about one-hundred people long, there’s probably no way you will be able to tell them all in person or over the phone that your campaign is starting soon.
-So before those personalized emails go out in the morning, you launch, send an email to your Friends and Family list, giving them a heads up.
+So before you send an email promoting your crowdfunding campaign, send a pre-launch email to your Friends and Family, giving them a heads up.

-You will want to craft an email to your Friends and Family contact list about five days before your campaign starts to let them know what you’re up to.
+You will want to craft an email to your Friends and Family contact list about five days before your campaign starts to let them know what you’re working on.
 If your campaign starts on Monday – Wednesday (recommended), I suggest sending your “priming” email before Thursday.